 Searching for Thanksgiving recipes that save the day every time?
 Check out my BEST Thanksgiving Recipes recipe index!

-What tools do I need to make this Garlic Parmesan Mashed Potato Casserole?
+What do I need to make this recipe?

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-- Kosher salt—or another medium-grain salt
+- Kosher salt — or another medium-grain salt

-- Unsalted butter—you can also use salted butter if that’s what you’ve got on hand.
+- Unsalted butter — you can also use salted butter if that’s what you’ve got on hand.
 If you make this swap, leave out the salt and give the potatoes a taste before seasoning.

-- Whole milk—while you can use another milk in this recipe, I really advise the whole milk because it will make the potatoes more flavorful.
+- Whole milk — while you can use another milk in this recipe, I really advise the whole milk because it will make the potatoes more flavorful.

-- Parmesan cheese—use your favorite parmesan.
+- Parmesan cheese — use your favorite parmesan.
 We like to shred our own, but I know the pre-shredded stuff can be a lot easier!

 - Black pepper